 - The initial temperature of the water is measured and recorded (Ti).

 - The wick on the spirit burner is lit, burning the fuel, and heating the water.

-- When the temperature has risen an appreciable amount, the spirit burner is extinguished and the final temperature recorded (Tf).
+- When the temperature of the water has risen an appreciable amount, the spirit burner is extinguished and the maximum temperature reached is recorded as the final temperature (Tf).

 - The final quantity of fuel is measured and recorded.

 Typical results for an experiment where the energy released by the complete combustion of ethanol is used to heat 200 g of water are shown below:

 ||intial mass burner + ethanol (mi) = 37.25 g